vijayabarthwal/vijaya-portfolio/README.md

-# Vijaya Barthwal

-Welcome to my personal portfolio and learning journey! 👋

-I am a BBA graduate currently pursuing my MBA, and I am building practical skills in AI, automation, web technologies, graphic design, and digital tools.

-This repository showcases the projects, experiments, and skills I develop while learning and growing professionally.

-## 🚀 About This Portfolio

-This portfolio is a collection of my practical work and learning projects.

-I am focused on:

-- 🤖 AI and AI tools
-- ⚙️ Automation and workflows
-- 💻 HTML, CSS, and JavaScript
-- 🎨 Graphic design and visual creativity
-- 🛠️ Digital tools
-- 📚 Continuous learning and practical projects

-## 📂 Projects

-More projects will be added as I continue learning and building.

-Each project is created to practice real-world skills and demonstrate what I can do.

-## 🎯 Current Goal

-My goal is to build a strong beginner portfolio that demonstrates my ability to learn new technologies, solve problems, create practical projects, and continuously improve.

-## 📌 About Me

-- 🎓 BBA Graduate
-- 🎓 Currently pursuing MBA
-- 💻 Learning web technologies
-- 🤖 Exploring AI and automation
-- 🎨 Exploring graphic design
-- 🚀 Building practical projects
+# 👋 Hi, I'm Vijaya Barthwal

+🌱 Aspiring Digital Professional | AI • Automation • Web Development

+Welcome to my GitHub portfolio!
+This repository represents my practical learning journey as I build skills, projects, and real-world experience across technology and digital tools.

+👩‍💻 About Me

+I am a BBA graduate currently pursuing my MBA and developing practical skills in AI, automation, web technologies, graphic design, and digital tools.

+I enjoy learning by building real projects and experimenting with new technologies.
+My goal is to turn what I learn into practical work that demonstrates my skills and continuous growth.

+🛠️ Skills & Technologies

+- 🌐 HTML, CSS & JavaScript
+- 🤖 AI tools and AI-assisted workflows
+- ⚙️ Automation and workflow building
+- 🔧 Git & GitHub
+- 🎨 Basic graphic design
+- 💻 Web development fundamentals
+- 📱 Digital productivity tools

+🚀 Projects

+🌐 Personal Portfolio Website

+A responsive personal portfolio website created to showcase my skills, learning journey, and practical projects.

+Technologies: HTML • CSS • JavaScript

+🔗 Live Portfolio: "View My Portfolio" (YOUR-LIVE-PORTFOLIO-LINK)

+📚 Currently Learning

+I am continuously developing my skills in:

+- Artificial Intelligence and AI tools
+- Automation and workflow design
+- Web development
+- Git & GitHub
+- Digital tools and productivity
+- Practical project development

+🎯 Career Goal

+I am looking for opportunities where I can apply my skills, learn from real-world projects, and grow professionally while contributing to a team.

+I am particularly interested in opportunities involving AI, technology, automation, digital tools, and practical problem-solving.

+📂 About This Repository

+This repository is a growing collection of my:

+- 💻 Practical projects
+- 🧪 Experiments
+- 📚 Learning work
+- 🛠️ Technical skills
+- 🚀 Future projects

+More projects and improvements will be added as I continue learning and building.

 ---

-⭐ Thanks for visiting my portfolio!
+⭐ Thanks for visiting my profile!

+Feel free to explore my projects and follow my learning journey.